In HP-Autonomy debacle, many advisers but little good advice

 But plaintiff lawyers may have difficulty bringing so-called derivative lawsuits against professional services firms, said Brian Quinn, an M&A professor at Boston College Law School.
 In those cases, plaintiff lawyers can sue third parties, such as auditors, on behalf of HP -- but they must convince a judge that HP's board is unfit to pursue those claims itself.
 In this situation, though, HP's board disclosed the alleged fraud itself, Quinn said.

-Olympus had hired Perella to execute the transaction, which included a fee paid to "advisers" of $687 million - way beyond the usual scale for a transaction valued at only $2 billion.
+Olympus had hired Perella to execute the transaction, which according to Thomson Reuters M&A database resulted in record bankers' fee of $687 million.
 Perella was not implicated in the matter.

 Meanwhile, the most controversial banker involved in the HP-Autonomy deal, Frank Quattrone of Qatalyst, represented Autonomy and played a key role in getting HP to pay a high price.

-A star investment banker in the 1990s, Quattrone had worked at Morgan Stanley, Deutsche Bank and Credit Suisse, and helped arrange some of the biggest tech initial public offerings of the era, including Amazon.com Inc and Cisco Systems Inc.
+A star investment banker in the 1990s, Quattrone had worked at Morgan Stanley (MS.N), Deutsche Bank (DBKGn.DE) and Credit Suisse CSGN.VX, and helped arrange some of the biggest tech initial public offerings of the era, including Amazon.com Inc (AMZN.O) and Cisco Systems Inc (CSCO.O).

 But his time at the top of Silicon Valley was curtailed by charges that he blocked an investigation into IPO kickbacks.
 After two trials failed to resolve his case, he ultimately reached a deal with prosecutors.